-Maureen Quigley is a Teaching Professor and Chair of the Department of Art & Design at the University of Missouri - St.
+Maureen Quigley is a Teaching Professor and Chair of the Department of Art & Design at the University of Missouri - St. Louis.

-Louis.
 She followed her Ph.D. in Art History at the University of Texas at Austin with a post-doctoral fellowship at the Department of Western Illuminated Manuscripts at the British Library and with teaching positions at the American University of Paris and Saint Louis University before arriving at UMSL.
 Maureen's recent scholarship focuses primarily on her specialty in the history and visual culture of the medieval world and includes a chapter in The Crusades and Visual Culture and presentations at the Palaeography Lectures at King's College, London and the International Congress on Medieval Studies in Leeds, England.
 Newer interests include medievalist approaches to contemporary culture, game design, virtual reality curation and game-based learning, including a chapter in the forthcoming 50 Games for Inclusion, Equity, & Justice.

-JEFF SCHWARTZ Associate Vice President for Academic Affairs and Dean of Undergraduate Studies, Ringling College of Art and Design

-Jeff is the Associcate Vice President for Academic Affairs and Dean of Undergraduate Studies at Ringling College.

-He received his BFA from The School of the Art Institute of Chicago and his MFA from American University in Washington, D.C.
+JEFF SCHWARTZ Associate Vice President for Academic Affairs and Dean of Undergraduate Studies, Ringling College of Art and Design Jeff is the Associcate Vice President for Academic Affairs and Dean of Undergraduate Studies at Ringling College. received his BFA from The School of the Art Institute of Chicago and his MFA from American University in Washington, D.C.
 In 2018 Jeff was accepted into the Harvard Graduate School of Education MLE program.
-He has also studied at Chautauqua School of Art, The Vermont Studio School, and the Lorenzo di Medici School of Fine Arts in Florence, Italy.
-Jeff is the proud owner of an excessive number of eclectic bikes and Italian coffee machines.
-In his free time, he bikes, cooks for friends, and enjoys a good cup of coffee and bourbon after 5pm.

-Elizabeth H. Simmons (she/her/hers) is the Executive Vice Chancellor at the University of California San Diego.
+He has also studied at Chautaugua School of Art, The Vermont Studio School, and the Lorenzo di Medici School of Fine Arts in Florence, Italy.
+Jeff is the proud owner of an excessive ELIZABETH SIMMONS Executive Vice Chancellor, Academic Affairs, University of California San Diego Elizabeth H. Simmons (she/her/hers) is the Executive Vice Chancellor at the University of California San Diego.
 In this capacity, she serves as UC San Diego's chief academic officer and is responsible for policies and decisions relating to all academic programs and curriculum, instructional support programs, and faculty appointments and performance.
-She is the institution's second-ranking executive officer and acts on behalf of the Chancellor in overseeing the University in his absence.
+She is the institution's second-ranking executive officer and acts on behalf of the Chancellor in overseeing the University in his absence. number of eclectic bikes and Italian coffee machines.
+In his of coffee and bourbon after 5pm.

-Simmons aspires for UC San Diego to work collectively and coherently in becoming an inclusive student-centered, researchfocused, service-oriented university.
-She envisions that the university will scale up the size, connectivity, and impact of research collaborations; be as proudly innovative in education as in scholarship; and empower every Triton to succeed - undergraduates, graduate students, staff, and faculty.
+free time, he bikes, cooks for friends, and enjoys a good cup Simmons aspires for UC San Diego to work collectively and coherently in becoming an inclusive student-centered, researchfocused, service-oriented university.
+She envisions that the university will scale up the size, connectivity, and impact of research collaborations; be as proudly innovative in education as in scholarship; and empower every Triton to succeed undergraduates, graduate students, staff, and faculty.